How does Rest Less make money

 The mighty Mekong River winds through some of the most beautiful parts of Vietnam and Cambodia.
 On a Mekong cruise, you’ll drift past emerald rice paddies, gleaming lakes, remote islands, wooded hills, and leafy swathes of jungle.
 You’ll also have the chance to visit some of South East Asia’s most remarkable attractions, from the temples of Angkor to exhilarating cities like Phnom Penh and Ho Chi Minh City.

 January is the ideal time to enjoy a Mekong River cruise.
 Temperatures are warm but not sweltering, and there’s plenty of sunshine.
 Plus, you won’t experience the heavy downpours common during the shoulder months here.
-And, when things in the UK are at their coldest and darkest, this side of the world can offer the perfect winter cruise escape.
+And, when things in the UK are at their coldest and darkest, this side of the world can offer the perfect winter cruise.

 Panama and Central America